 The UrbanArt Commission is a private, non-profit organization funded through grants from Shelby County, the City of Memphis, the Memphis Arts Council, the Hyde Foundation, the Plough Foundation, the Assisi Foundation, and Storage, USA.

-Chaired by Kristi Jernigan, the UrbanArt Commission consists of a diverse group of community leaders, art collectors and administrators, philanthropists, developers, architects, visual and performing artists, and city and county representatives.
-The Commission advises a staff of three, who oversee over $3 million in public art projects.
+The UrbanArt Commission consists of a diverse group of community leaders, art collectors, and administrators, philanthropists, developers, architects, visual and performing artists, and city and county representatives.
+The Commission advises staff of three, who oversee over $3 million in public art projects.

 Center for Arts Education